Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 ---

-## App Structure
+## App Structure & Architecture
-The app or project structure is the arrangement of files, folders and projects in your solution.
+The app or project structure is the arrangement of files, folders, and projects in your solution.
 Sometimes these arrangements can be done to depict the architecture of the application but they are not always the same thing.

-A typical application consists of a client-side, a server side, a database and an API.
+A typical application consists of a client-side, a server-side, a database, and an API.

 App structure refers to the projects and folders in your solution.
-Whilst application structure and architecture are different, the lines between are often blurred as applications are structured in a way that depicts the application architecture.
+Whilst application structure and architecture are different, the lines between them are often blurred as applications are structured in a way that depicts the application architecture.

 There are a few types of application architectures that your app structure should depict